 Cornwall, M. (2022, February 12).
-Inclusion first: How to make your product accessible and inclusive.
+Inclusion first: How to make your product accessible and inclusive (https://uxdesign.cc/inclusion-first-how-to-make-your-product-accessible-and-inclusive-b8ccbeb24b22).
 UX Collective.

 STARTING POINTS: TOP ISSUES TO CHECK FOR

 Many resources available offering comprehensive information about making web content accessible can be extremely overwhelming.
 In this section of the OER, we will explore some of the basic principles of accessibility in digital/web content, with the intent of helping you to start to identify easy ways to improve web content accessibility.